Eogala/AD-devops/Project1.md

 ### PROJECT FOCUS :
 Installation Nginx on Eilte’s corperations Web servers and Apache on their database servers using Ansible playbooks and roles:

-The project  involves Setting up five EC2 instances on AWS, one for the controlling node and two instances each for web servers and database servers.
-The controlling node will be used to install Ansible, which will then be used to connect to the web servers and database servers using SSH keys.
-Ansible playbooks and roles will be created to automate the setup of web servers and database servers with Nginx and Apache, respectively.
-The playbooks will also retrieve the total free disk space and available disk space on each server.
+The project  involves Setting up five EC2 instances on AWS, The main server which is the controller and 2 web servers ( webserver1 and 2), 2 databaseserver 1 ansd 2).
+The controller is the central (main) server from which Ansible will manage the other instances.
+The web servers will host Nginx, while the database servers will host Apache.

-### EILTE CORPORATION PROJECT WORKFLOW DIAGRAM